This post about 10 ways to eat gluten-free on a budget contains affiliate links.

 Let’s back up a bit.

-Unfortunately, most Americans find it easier to fill their bellies with cheap fast food (ever wondered what’s really in the $1 menu food – ick!) than it is to buy fresh produce and foods with quality ingredients.
+Unfortunately, most of us find it easier to fill our bellies with cheap fast food (ever wondered what’s really in the $1 menu food?) than it is to buy fresh produce and foods with quality ingredients.
 Sure, you might save money in the short-run, but in the long-run, well, that’s a different story.

 This is the motto I live by, especially when I start to worry that the food I’m eating costs a little more: “PAY NOW OR PAY LATER.”

-I truly believe you have to eat in a way that his healthy to you, after all, health is wealth.
-You probably know that modern medicine may keep you all alive longer, but you also know that the quality of your life will greatly deteriorate over time if you don’t take care of yourself now.
+I truly believe you have to eat in a way that is good for you, after all, health is wealth.
+You probably know that modern medicine may keep you all alive longer, but you also know that the quality of your life will deteriorate over time if you don’t take care of yourself now.

-So you may be wondering, “Why can’t we eat healthy and still save a little money?”
+So you may be wondering, “Why can’t we eat a healthy, gluten-free diet AND still save a little money?”

 Saving a buck or two here and there feels good… and I promise you, it is still possible to eat gluten-free – and healthy – without breaking the bank.
 I’ll show you how.